Abhay2030/jeevan-ai/README.md

 JEEVAN AI is more than an emergency application.

 It is a vision for a safer, smarter, and more connected Kumbh—where Artificial Intelligence, real-time mapping, and public health intelligence work together to help protect millions of pilgrims during one of the world's largest religious gatherings.

+JEEVAN AI Proprietary License

+Copyright © 2026 Abhay Sachin Donde

+All Rights Reserved.

+Permission is granted to view this repository for educational, evaluation, and demonstration purposes only.

+No part of this project—including source code, documentation, UI/UX designs, branding, logos, graphics, or other materials—may be copied, modified, distributed, sublicensed, or used commercially without prior written permission from the copyright holder.

+This project was created as an original concept for Kumbhathon Innovation S.P.R.I.N.T.
+2026 and Nashik–Trimbakeshwar Simhastha Kumbh Mela 2027.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND.